argoproject/Argo/docs/api/homepages/homepage.rst

    :returns: array $n array with `series_stories` and `series_stories_term` keys.

+   :todo: is $his duplicating the functionality of the Largo_Related class?

 .. php:function:: largo_home_series_stories_term()

    Gets the homepage's Big Story series data and returns only the series stories' term.